robocorp/robotframework-lsp/robotframework-ls/docs/develop.md

 - Create release branch (`git branch -D release-robotframework-lsp&git checkout -b release-robotframework-lsp`)

-- Update version (`python -m dev set-version 0.12.0`).
+- Update version (`python -m dev set-version 0.13.0`).

 - Update README.md to add notes on features/fixes (on `robotframework-ls` and `robotframework-intellij`).

 - Update changelog.md to add notes on features/fixes and set release date (on `robotframework-ls` and `robotframework-intellij`).

-- Update build.gradle patchPluginXml.changeNotes with the latest changelog (html expected).
+- Update build.gradle version and patchPluginXml.changeNotes with the latest changelog (html expected).

 - Push contents, get the build in https://github.com/robocorp/robotframework-lsp/actions and install locally to test.

 - Rebase with master (`git checkout master&git rebase release-robotframework-lsp`).

-- Create a tag (`git tag robotframework-lsp-0.12.0`) and push it.
+- Create a tag (`git tag robotframework-lsp-0.13.0`) and push it.

 - Send release msg. i.e.:

-Hi @channel, `RobotFramework Language Server 0.12.0` is now available.
+Hi @channel, `RobotFramework Language Server 0.13.0` is now available.

 Official clients are available for `VSCode` and `Intellij` (alpha) (in the respective Marketplaces).
 Other editors supporting language servers can get it with: `pip install robotframework-lsp`.